vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 ### Business outline

-As mentioned I will build a shopping list web application, which over the time will, hopefully, reach its purpose, which is to ease my shopping experience and help me get rid of that never ending Google Drive document ;)
+As mentioned I will build a shopping list web application, which over the time will, hopefully, reach its purpose, which is to ease my shopping experience and help me get rid of that never-ending Google Drive document ;)

 As this is a one-man-show I will be the one to play the roles of:
 * Project Manager